-3. Preliminary Hearing.

-- a.
-The Board shall schedule a preliminary hearing to hear a request for a contested case hearing filed in accordance with rules adopted under Section 36.415, Texas Water Code.
-The preliminary hearing may be conducted by: - (i) a quorum of the Board; - (ii) an individual to whom the Board has delegated in writing the responsibility to preside as a hearing examiner over the hearing or matters related to the hearing; or - (iii) the State Office of Administrative Hearings under Section 36.416. - b.
-A request for a contested case hearing must substantially comply with the following: (1) give the name, address, and daytime telephone number of the person who files the request.
-If the request is made by a group or association, the request must identify one person by name, address, daytime telephone number, email, and, where possible, fax number, who shall be responsible for receiving all official communications and documents for the group; (2) identify the person's or entity's personal justiciable interest affected by the application, including a brief, but specific, written statement explaining in plain language the requestor's location and distance relative to the activity that is the subject of the application and how and why the requestor believes he/she/it will be affected by the activity which is the subject of the hearing in a manner not common to members of the general public owning land with an actual well in compliance with the District's rules and within the District's boundaries of Milam and Burleson counties; and (3) provide documentation, including any scientific studies or reports, that supports or shows how the explanation set out in (2) above demonstrates a personal justiciable interest that will be resolved by participation in the contested case.
+- 3. Preliminary Hearing. - a.
+The General Manager, shall schedule a preliminary hearing to hear a request for a contested case hearing filed in accordance with rules adopted under Section 36.415, Texas Water Code.
+Unless a party has already requested the matter be referred to SOAH, the preliminary hearing may be conducted by: - (i) a quorum of the Board; - (ii) an individual to whom the Board has delegated in writing the responsibility to preside as a hearing examiner over the hearing or matters related to the hearing; or - (iii) the State Office of Administrative Hearings under Section 36.416. - b.
+A request for a contested case hearing must substantially comply with the following:

+i. give the name, address, and daytime telephone number of the person who files the request.
+If the request is made by a group or association, the request must identify one person by name, address, daytime telephone number, email, and, where possible, fax number, who shall be responsible for receiving all official communications and documents for the group; - ii.
+At least an initial statement about the person's or entity's personal justiciable interest affected by the application.
+If not provided at the time of filing the initial request, all individual or entities must be prepared to provide (1), a brief, but specific written statement explaining in plain language the requestor's location and distance relative to the activity that is the subject of the application and (2) how and why the requestor believes he/she/it will be affected by the activity which is the subject of the hearing in a manner not common to members of the general public owning land with an actual well in compliance with the District's rules and within the District's boundaries of Milam and Burleson counties; and (3) provide documentation, including any scientific studies or reports, that supports or shows how the explanation set out in (2) above demonstrates a personal justiciable interest that will be resolved by participation in the contested case.
 [Added July 2, 2019] - c.
-Following a preliminary hearing, the Board shall determine whether any person requesting the contested case hearing has standing to make that request and whether a justiciable issue related to the application has been raised.
-If the Board determines that no person who requested a contested case hearing had standing or that no justiciable issues were raised, the Board may take any action as follows: - (i) grant the application; - (ii) grant the application with special conditions; or - (iii) deny the application.

-granting the application, demand a contested case hearing if the order:
+Following a preliminary hearing, the Board/Presiding Officer, Hearing Examiner or SOAH shall determine whether any person requesting the contested case hearing has standing to make that request and whether a justiciable issue related to the application has been raised.
+If the Board/Presiding Officer, Hearing Examiner or SOAH may take any action as follows: - (i) grant the application; - (ii) grant the application with special conditions; or - (iii) deny the application. - d.
+An applicant may, not later than the 20th day after the date the Board/Presiding Officer, Hearing Examiner or SOAH, issues an order granting the application, demand a contested case hearing if the order: